 Myths About Keeping Employees

-• MYTH: Key employees will stay, especially when economy is tough, as they are afraid of losing income.
-This is false because uneasiness caused by the tough economy can threaten security.
-When they are undervalued, employees counterproductive and begin looking for something better.
+MYTH: Key employees will stay, especially when the economy is tough, as they are afraid of losing income.
+TRUTH: This is false because uneasiness caused by tough economic crisis can threaten security.
+When they are undervalued, employees counterproductive and begin looking for something better.]

 More Numbers Creates Stability

 Sometimes, employers hold on to their employees because they stop scouting for more talent.
 The other reason is they do not have a strategy to attract the right employees.
 As the main driver of the organization, employees are people; and people are the only ones capable of achieving the company’s goals by carrying out systems.
 New employees can bring a fresh vibe to the organization while keeping the balance as not to lose productivity.
 More numbers can create more stability and strength.
 To attract more talent, the recruitment process should be in itself strategic, interesting and exciting.